SACHHH05/Colour-Detection-/README.md

 ---

-Color Detection Using OpenCV
+Real-Time Color Detection using OpenCV

-This project is a real-time color detection application that uses OpenCV to capture video from a webcam and detect various colors in the frame.
-The code processes the video stream and identifies the presence of 20 distinct colors, marking them with bounding boxes and labels.
+This project is a Python-based real-time color detection application that uses OpenCV to detect colors from a live camera feed.

-Features

-Detects 20 different colors in real-time from a webcam feed.

-Uses HSV color space for better color detection under varying lighting conditions.

-Displays bounding boxes around detected colors in the video frame.

-Labels the detected colors on the video stream.
+---
 Colors Detected

 The application is capable of detecting the following 20 colors: